iamronen/Generativeprocess/README.md

 #### Pull Requests
-When you have a contribution that you wish to add to the
+When you have a contribution that you wish to add to the SoCoDoJo repo you need to make a pull request.
+This is the equivelent of saying, "hey, I've made changes to your repo - do you want to add them?".
+This can be done in several ways but using the vi